cloudkevin/Exchange-DualDelivery/README.md

 * OU for shadow contacts to be created in
 * Client to confirm modules can be imported and run on the server(s) SADA has access to
 ```
 ## Required User Inputs
-###### When the script is executed you will be prompted for multiple required inputs.
-The required formats are listed as examples below each description.
+### When the script is executed you will be prompted for multiple required inputs.
+The required formats are listed as examples below each description
 ```
 * Forwarding Domain = The forwarding domain to be used tempdomain.com